Regd.No.: 126198/071/072

 How difficult is Everest high passes trek?

-The Everest Base Camp trek requires no expertise on mountaineering skills as it is just a long hike.
+The Everest Base Camp trek requires no expertise in mountaineering skills as it is just a long hike.
 People of all ages and shapes have completed this trek over the years and you can do it too.

 Is Everest Region trek worth it?